tothur/Respiratory-Virus-Dashboard/Qubit/# One Ocean Expedition.md

 Because of this background, and her experience in teaching students for up to two weeks on research vessels in the North Sea, Enberg said that she was asked to lead the course in sustainability.
 She explained, that "it is quite obvious that you need to put students from different disciplines together" because that way they can "get an understanding that a lot of people actually want to work with the same goal, but they might be thinking completely differently."
 That's why she said that from the very beginning she wanted the course to be interdisciplinary, where students from a lot of different backgrounds are put together, with good representation from international students, not just Norwegians.
 In her experience, that "also enriches the learning quite a bit, when you get perspectives from someone else who is not exactly like you, and hasn't had exactly the same life."

+## Different expectations from the students

+"The students were not just students, they were also the sailing crew, because this is an old sailing ship, it doesn't work if someone is not pulling the ropes." - said Enberg.
+As the researcher explained, the students were strictly working in three shifts, 2 times for 4 hours each day, and also during the night to keep the ship functioning.
+This necessary focus on sailing caused some challenges for teaching, with the students only being able to spend 2 hours a day on the course, and teachers not being able to have all the students around at the same time.
+Enberg also added, that there was also a lack of good teaching locations on the ship, that would have been suitable for a group of all together 90 students.
+This is why "we ended up teaching the same thing three times, it was at times a bit exhausting."

+////

 Enberg said that when organizing the course, they also wanted to have different kind of teachers apart from her own field of biology, so teachers from climate science, psychology, law, and social anthropology.
-The researcher said that this way "the students would get a wider understanding of sustainability", which doesn't always match their expectation of someone telling them how to live sustainably.
-Enberg said that she wanted "them to learn something bigger, than whether they should recycle or not.
+The researcher said that this way "the students would get a wider understanding of sustainability", which doesn't always "match their expectations of someone telling them how to live sustainably."

+This difference between the students expectations and what some of them got out of the course is also reflected in her final speech that she gave on board the ship, which she shared with Qubit.
+In it, she said that "We could also have organized a course where we would have taken the “oracle” or activist role and presented you our favorite solutions and you could have gone home with that, but we, or at least I, think that it is much more important to give you realistic view of the standing of the world and some tools to be able yourself to evaluate different solutions, maybe even start working towards new ones."

+Enberg in our interview said that she wanted "them to learn something bigger, than whether they should recycle or not.
 Trying to open up their thoughts and minds, and also open up to see that it's not so simple, and that's part of the problem, that you have to dare to kind of confront the complexity of sustainability."

-//
+In her speech Enberg also mentioned that at the start of the journey her "plans were not working" as much as she had hoped for, and she had to start adjusting her "teaching plans for the reality I met on the ship."

+## Life on board the ship

-“I had chosen to structure my teaching around the SDG14, life below water sustainable development goal.
-Because it has sort of 6-7 subgoals, that you can use.
-One is on fisheries and one is on biodiversity and then there is something about illegal fishing.
-I roughly structured it around those.” – explained
+“I had chosen to structure my teaching around the SDG14, life below water sustainable development goal" - explained Enberg, because it has subgoals on fisheries, on biodiversity, and on illegal fishing, which the course could be organized around.

+One special aspect of staying on a ship together with their students, explained Enberg, was that they couldn't avoid hearing if the students were unhappy.

 In general we had very little lecturing, although the students wanted more lectures, because they were so tired, so it’s nice to sit back and listen.
 We tried to have active learning methods, where we give them a task and then they work on it, and then they come back with something.